Voice hopeful serenades Sir Tom

 A one-time musical star took to the stage for the first time in 30 years to serenade her hero Sir Tom Jones on The Voice with a song she penned about him.

 Teresa Vasiliou, 61, was once tipped as the next Judy Garland by four-time Oscar winner Katharine Hepburn and toured America as singer before a throat tumour cut her career tragically short.

 The London-based singer had been hoping to kick start her career again on the BBC talent show - but left disappointed when none of the four judges picked her for their team after she sang Cher's hit I Found Someone.

 But she was not downbeat for long as she got the chance to sing her own song - If You Are Going To Touch Me - written for her music idol and the Voice judge Sir Tom.

 After singing the number a capella Vasiliou said: "Performing that song for Tom today made it worth it.
 It made it totally worth it."

 And it looked like the feeling was mutual as the Welsh crooner clapped enthusiastically and grinned during the performance.

-It was a disappointing night overall for contestants who were hoping for a second chance at pop fame on the show.
+Last night's show was disappointing overall for contestants who were hoping for a second chance at pop fame on the show.

 Fellow auditionee Angie Brown has already enjoyed chart success after she sang lead vocals on Bizarre Inc's 1992 hit I'm Gonna Get You.